kgotsosm/kgotsosm/README.md

 <hr>
 <p align='center'>Software Developer | Data Engineer</p>

-<p align='center'> 📫 As someone who has a passion for learning more about tech and life, I have evolved into a software development path, and enjoy working with cutting edge tools and technologies while seeking opportunities to develop my skills in internship or job opportunity that will allow me to learn on the job and contribute meaningfully.</p>
+<p align='center'> 📫 As someone who has a passion for learning more about tech and life, I have evolved into a software development path, and enjoy working with cutting edge tools and technologies while seeking opportunities to develop my skills in an internship or job opportunity that will allow me to continue learning and contribute meaningfully.</p>
 <br>

 📝 **Feel free to contact me**